 And so, looking out a ways, we talked about common sense.
 Do you think we’re eventually going to build an AGI, an artificial general intelligence, that is as versatile or more so than a human?

-You know, when you talk to people and you say, “When will we have that?”, the range that I’ve heard is five to five hundred years.
-First of all, why do you think?
-That’s a pretty… You know, that’s two orders of magnitude.
-Like, why do you think there’s such disagreement on when we’ll have it, and if you were then to throw your name in the hat and put a prediction out there, when would you think we would get an AGI?
+You know, when you talk to people and you say, “When will we have that?” the range that I’ve heard is five to five hundred years.
+First of all, that’s two orders of magnitude difference.
+Why do you think there’s such disagreement on when we’ll have it, and if you were then to throw your name in the hat and put a prediction out there, when would you think we would get an AGI?